ScribeAegis/ScribeAegis/README.md

 ---

 ### 🏴‍☠️ My Preferred Operating System
 My go-to operating system is Debian Linux.
-I develop on both Windows and Linux and use VMs for security research, including Ubuntu, Manjaro, Mint, Arch, and BlackArch.
+I develop on both Windows and Linux and use VMs for security research, including Ubuntu, Manjaro, Mint, Arch, Kali and BlackArch (although I am not a huge fan of arch).

 ---